asseniliev/asseniliev/README.md

 [Link to Vercel deployment](https://weatherapp-frontend-iota.vercel.app/)<br />
 [Link to GitHub](https://github.com/asseniliev/Weatherapp-frontend)

-- MyMoviz : a one-page application developped in duration of 5 days as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023). <br />It displays list of the last movie titles,  allows to add films to list of favorites and evaluate films.<br />
+- <b>MyMoviz</b> : a one-page application developped in duration of 5 days as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023). <br />It displays list of the last movie titles,  allows to add films to list of favorites and evaluate films.<br />
 [Link to Vercel deployment](https://my-moviz-frontend-seven.vercel.app/)<br />
 [Link to GitHub](https://github.com/asseniliev/MyMoviz-frontend)